c67f/MostlyCompetentThief/README.md

 Open this page: https://playables-dev.github.io/storymate-animejs-toolkit/
 to test anime.js behaviours sponsored by StoryMate.

+# Example story:
+The first few passages of a text adventure that showcase many of the behaviors are included under "example-story" - download it if you want to try it out.

 # Making your own behaviors:
 Most of the behaviors follow a general template for how they work.
 Almost all have:
 -An html element the behavior is tied to, which has a css class identifying it to the behavior (e.g. "class='spoiler-text'")